yigitbabal/yigitbabal/README.md

 # Yigit Koray Babal

-I PhD degree in computational neurobiology field from Gebze Technical University, Turkey as a member of Molecular Neurobiology Laboratory, AxanLab.
+I have a PhD degree in computational neurobiology field from Gebze Technical University, Turkey as a member of Molecular Neurobiology Laboratory, AxanLab.
 I completed my MSc (Molecular Biology and Genetics) at the Gebze Technical University and BSc (Biology) at the Marmara University, Turkey.

 ### Connect with me: